 There are two ways to file for divorce in Nevada.

-People often wonder how long the divorce process will take.
-There is no easy answer to that question, since all cases are different.
+How long will my case take?
+There is no easy answer to that question since all cases are different.
 If you and your spouse can agree to most or all of terms of your divorce, a divorce can be finished fairly quickly.
 If you and your spouse cannot agree on very many things, you may have to go to court several times before the divorce can be finalized.

 Many difficult decisions have to be made before a divorce can be finalized.
 This includes how to divide the property and debts, whether alimony will be awarded, and, if children are involved, how to handle custody, visitation, and child support.
 Ideally, you and your spouse will be able to agree on some or all of these things.
 If you cannot agree, the judge will have to make the decisions for you.